 - Wear loose fitting, light clothing

-- Change clothing (i.e., t-shirts) to keep yourself dry and improve the heat loss process.
+- Change clothing (i.e. wearing sweat wicking t-shirts/shorts) to keep yourself dry and improve the heat loss process.

 - Consuming enough fluids throughout the day so urine is a light or pale yellow color before starting a match.

 Remember, it is always important consult a physician or dietitian with any concerns.

 Ioonna Félix is the site manager at the HSS Westside Sports Institute Rehabilitation and Performance Center.
 A board certified Orthopedic and Sports Specialist and a certified tennis performance specialist, she treats players of all levels and continues to compete in tennis herself.